General Relativistic Center-of-Mass Coordinates for Composite Quantum Particles: Two-Particle Dynamics in Curved Spacetime

 \section{Two-Particle Dynamics in Curved Spacetime}

-Having determined the gravitational corrections to relative and COM coordinates, in the next step we want to study the dynamics of a localized matter system in the presence of gravity and light.
+Having determined the gravitational corrections to relative and c.m. coordinates, in the next step we want to study the dynamics of a localized matter system in the presence of gravity and light.
 This is in contrast to the usual approaches, for instance when investigating atom interferometry, where a plethora of gravitationally induced correction terms arise and need to be sorted.

 As a simple example, we consider in the following a hydrogenoid two-particle atom, consisting of, e.g., an electron and a proton, coupled to internal and external electromagnetic fields and gravitation.
 The calculations of the following Sections~\ref{sec: Total Lagrangian} and~\ref{sec: Total Hamiltonian} as well as the Appendix~\ref{App: Maxwell equations} are in total analogy to the calculations done by Schwartz in Refs.~\cite{Schwartz2019,Schwartz2020b}.
-Here however, we consider a Schwarzschild observer on the surface of the Earth, Eq.~\eqref{eq: Metric in FWC}, in contrast to being located in its center, and determine the Hamiltonian in the gravitationally corrected COM and relative coordinates, Eqs.~\eqref{eq:COM GR correction} and~\eqref{eq: relativistic relative Coordinates}.
+Here however, we consider a Schwarzschild observer on the surface of the Earth, Eq.~\eqref{eq: Metric in FWC}, in contrast to being located at infinite distance, and determine the Hamiltonian in the gravitationally corrected c.m. and relative coordinates, Eqs.~\eqref{eq:c.m.
+GR correction} and~\eqref{eq: relativistic relative Coordinates}.